spences10/scottspence.com/posts/2022/07/19/getting-set-up-with-storyblok-and-sveltekit/index.md

 to the `StoryblokComponent` in `grid.svelte` is the prop being passed into this file (`feature.svelte`).

-If I dump out the data being passed onto the grid component:
+If I dump out the data being passed into the grid component, I get
+this:

 ```js
 columns: [